-11 For More Information
+11 For more information

-- More documentation for this product is available at https://documentation.suse.com/sleha-12/ 2.
-For example, the Geo Clustering Quick Start guides you through the basic setup of a Geo cluster, using the Geo bootstrap scripts provided by the ha-cluster-bootstrap package. - A document with detailed information how to on data replication via DRBD across Geo clusters has been published in the SUSE Best Practices series: https://documenta-tion.suse.com/sbp/high-availability/html/SBP-DRBD/index.html ?.
+• More documentation for this product is available at https://documentation.suse.com/sle-ha/15-SP3/ .
+For example, the Geo Clustering Quick Start guides you through the basic setup of a Geo cluster, using the Geo bootstrap scripts provided by the ha-cluster-boot-strap package.